Timinator2000/Algorithm_X/17 - customizing your solver/04 - row selection.md

         return (absolute_value(average - val), val - average)
 ```

 I understand the example above is strange, but you could try it.
 Hopefully, you better understand how column and row ordering can affect your Algorithm X solution.
-With this in mind, let's take a look at [Assorted Rectangular Pieces Puzzle](https://www.codewars.com/kata/5a8f42da5084d7dca2000255) found on [CodeWars](https://www.codewars.com).
+With this in mind, let's take a look at a couple of puzzles where these techniques could be used.